mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-01-programme.md

 ### Dataset

-We will use some samples from [a paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000293) from Mark Pallen's group about comprehensive analysis of faecal metagenome samples from healthy individuals and patients with *Clostridium difficile* infection (CDI).
+We will use some samples from [a paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000293) from Mark Pallen's group about comprehensive analysis of faecal metagenome samples from patients on the Intensive Care Unit (ICU).
-They found that CDI patients had significant alterations in their faecal microbiome composition, including depletion of beneficial bacteria and an increase in potentially pathogenic species.
-The study also identified specific microbial signatures associated with CDI severity.
+They found that ICU patients had significant alterations in their faecal microbiome composition, including depletion of beneficial bacteria and an increase in potentially pathogenic species.

 ***